sp2410/healthapp/README.md

 2. Finally I check for that minute, if the glucose level is above 150, if it is I increase the glycation by 1.
    a.
 I store the glucose level for that minute in an array of objects

-  I plot these two arrays in a seperate class
+Finally I plot these two arrays in a seperate class plotoutput.
+The values as array can be achieved from plotbloodsugardata and plotglycationdata from the same class if needed as they are returning the respective values,

+The figures are bloodsugar.png and glycation.png

+Let me know if there is need for altering the code.
+As per specification, this solution was as I understood form the problem,  I am capable of the exact solution you are looking for and I will change the code if my assumptions about my input or logic if you provide some time for discussions.